karatelabs/karate/README.md

 * Scripts are plain-text files, require no compilation step or IDE, and teams can collaborate using standard version-control / Git
 * Based on the popular Cucumber / Gherkin standard, and [IDE support](#running-in-eclipse-or-intellij) and syntax-coloring options exist
 * Syntax 'natively' supports JSON and XML - including [JsonPath](#set) and [XPath](#xpath-functions) expressions
-* Eliminate the need for 'POJO's or 'helper code' to represent payloads and HTTP end-points, and [dramatically reduce the lines of code](https://twitter.com/KarateDSL/status/873035687817117696) needed for a test
+* Eliminate the need for 'POJOs or 'helper code' to represent payloads and HTTP end-points, and [dramatically reduce the lines of code](https://twitter.com/KarateDSL/status/873035687817117696) needed for a test
 * Tests are super-readable - as scenario data can be expressed in-line, in human-friendly [JSON](#json), [XML](#xml), Cucumber [Scenario](#the-cucumber-way) Outline [tables](#table), or a [payload builder](#set-multiple) approach [unique to Karate](https://gist.github.com/ptrthomas/d6beb17e92a43220d254af942e3ed3d9)
 * Express expected results as readable, well-formed JSON or XML, and [assert in a single step](#match) that the entire response payload (no matter how complex or deeply nested) - is as expected
 * Payload assertion failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads